wakey001/Card-games/README.md

 * [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) for the game code
 * [Markdown](https://en.wikipedia.org/wiki/Markdown) for the content in my README file
 ## Libaries and frameworks
-* For selecting a random card from the deck python random library
+* Import Random, for selecting a random card from the deck python random library
 ## Tools
 * For construction [Gitpod]()
 * For wireframes [Balsamic](https://balsamiq.com/wireframes/)